Kitisplode/minecraftMod-golemFirstStone/README.md

 Features currently planned for future updates:
 + Add the flame inside of First of Diorite's head lol
 + Add some interactions between the Firsts and the villagers, similar to the Iron Golem.
++ Maybe some of the other golems from other Minecraft spinoffs?
 + Dandori???

 ---